Resources | Transformation

 5 Reasons Why Companies Are Missing the Mark with Business Agility

-In today’s hyper-competitive, disruptive business environment, staying one step ahead of the competition can prove to be an immense challenge for organisations stuck in a rut of doing things the same way.
-Traditional, slow-moving organisations lack the ability to deliver on customers’ constantly changing whims.
-Across industries, the need to inject business agility is keenly being felt.
-Yet, despite best efforts, many organisations are failing in their quest to inject business agility into their operating models.
+In today’s hyper-competitive, disruptive business environment, staying ahead of the competition can be a significant challenge for organizations stuck in the rut of traditional methods.
+Slow-moving organizations lack the ability to respond to customers’ constantly changing demands.
+Across industries, the need for business agility is keenly felt.
+Despite best efforts, many organizations struggle to incorporate business agility into their operating models.

-In a series of articles, coming out over the next few weeks, we explore the top 5 roadblocks to business agility.
-This article explores business agility roadblock #1 – Leaders Aren’t Leading The Way.
-We explain why and provide tips to incorporate into your business.
+In a series of articles coming out over the next few weeks, we explore the top 5 roadblocks to business agility.
+This article addresses business agility roadblock #1 – Leaders Aren’t Leading The Way.
+We explain why this occurs and provide tips to incorporate Business Agility Training for Executives into your organization.

 What is business agility and why should you care?

-Business agility is more than a mindset.
-It’s a complete rethink of the operating model within business, encompassing everything from leadership and culture to organisational structure and technology.
-With innovation, adaptability and speed-to-market at its core, business agility models are embraced by organisations who want to level up their organisation and potentially re-tool themselves.
+Business agility is more than a mindset; it’s a complete rethink of the operating model within a business.
+It encompasses everything from leadership and culture to organizational structure and technology.
+With innovation, adaptability, and speed-to-market at its core, business agility models are embraced by organizations seeking to level up and potentially re-tool themselves.
+Implementing Business Agility Training for Executives is crucial for driving this transformation and ensuring that leaders are equipped to navigate and lead in this dynamic environment.

 Not to be confused with the Agile methodology (although Agile does form one part of it), business agility is about much more than a way of managing projects.
 You can read more about the difference between business agility and Agile, in our article here.